chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 [Apache Spark][spark-web] got [popular in 2014][spark-wiki] as a fast general-purpose compute framework for distributed processing which claimed to be more than 100 times faster than the traditional MapReduce implementation.
 It provides high level operations for working with distributed data sets which are optimized and executed in-memory of the cluster nodes.
 Spark runs on top of multiple resource managers such as Yarn or Mesos and can even run locally as a single process (standalone execution mode).

-Conceptually, Spark is similar to the other distributed processing frameworks:
+Conceptually, Spark's execution engine is similar to the other distributed processing frameworks:

 * [MapReduce: Simplified Data Processing on Large Clusters][mapreduce-paper]
 * [Tez: A Unifying Framework for Modeling and Building Data Processing Applications][tez-paper]